zlinahot/gmt/doc/rst/source/movie.rst

 run).
 For each frame there is a separate *movie_params_######* script that provides frame-specific variables (e.g., frame number and anything given via **-T**).
 The pre- and post-flight scripts have access to the information in *movie_init* while the frame script in addition has access to the frame-specific parameter file.
-Using the **-Q** option will just produce these scripts which you can then examine.
+Using the **-Qs** option will just produce these scripts which you can then examine.
 **Note**: The *mainscript* is duplicated per frame and each copy is run simultaneously on all available cores.
 Multi-treaded GMT modules will therefore be limited to a single core as well.